Zurenborg Velodrome: History

 The very first game of the Belgian national football competition (Antwerp F.C.-Sporting Club Bruxelles) was played on an area next to the track on November 10, 1895.
 Between 1897 and 1903, Antwerp F.C. played their matches on the pitch inside the track.
 In winter, an ice rink was organized here.

 In July 1905, the world track cycling championships were held on the track for the second time.

-In the Belle Époque, 'Zurenborg' was pronounced in one go with world-renowned cycling arenas like Parc des Princes in Paris and Madison Square Garden in New York.
-All the greats of pre-war cycling history were active there: the French great Edmond Jacquelin, the African-American sensation Major Taylor, and numerous other sprint legends who have fallen into oblivion along with the golden age of velodromes.
+In the Belle Époque, Zurenborg's popularity was on par with world-renowned cycling arenas like Parc des Princes in Paris and Madison Square Garden in New York.
+Many famous cyclists were active there: the French Edmond Jacquelin, the African-American sensation Major Taylor, and numerous others.

 On 1 October 1905, the contract for the lease of the grounds expired.
 It was henceforth renewed for shorter periods, but it became clear that in the near future a construction company would want to build more residential buildings on the site.
 As early as 1905, the position of the entrance gate was changed, bringing it closer to the velodrome to make room for the construction of new flats.
 The building was finally closed and demolished in 1910.
 Housing was subsequently built in its place, and one of the streets that passes through the site of the former track is named "Velodroomstraat".

 In 1911, a new cycling track was opened at Apollostraat, about a kilometer to the west.
 It was also called 'Zurenborg', although it was located on a different area.
 However, the facility was quickly decommissioned during the First World War.